stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 In the previous post I presented an overview of the NES and its subsystems.
 A key component is the CPU, a version of the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) CPU that omits its patented [binary coded decimal](https://en.wikipedia.org/wiki/Binary-coded_decimal) mode.
 In order to write games for the NES, it is necessary to have a good understanding of the functioning of the 6502 and how to program it using assembly.
 This post covers basic assembly, binary number theory, the processor registers, the addressing modes, the call stack, interrupts, and the opcodes.

 The primary reference for this post is the original [MOS MCS6500 microcomputer family programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).
 It is quite a dense read, but it does include a lot of useful advice and many worked examples.
-In many ways this post represents a rewrite of that manual, but with what I hope are clearer explanations and examples.
-Since the CPU in the NES does not support the 6502's binary coded decimal mode, information in the manual regarding that mode can be ignored.
+(Since the CPU in the NES does not support the 6502's binary coded decimal mode, information in the manual regarding that mode can be ignored.)

-If you have not already, I recommend that you read the [first post in this series](/blog/posts/2020/06/22/programming-the-nes-the-nes-in-overview) before this one.
+If you have not done so already, I recommend that you read the [first post in this series](/blog/posts/2020/06/22/programming-the-nes-the-nes-in-overview) before this one.

 ## Basic assembly language syntax

 This section is a very basic introduction to assembly language syntax.
-The exact syntax will depend on your choice of compiler toolchain; the information here is correct for the toolchain that I will cover later in this series.
+The exact syntax will depend on your choice of compiler toolchain.
+The information here is correct for the toolchain that I will cover later in this series.

 ### Literals

 #### Hexadecimal literals

-[Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) literal values are prefixed by a dollar sign, e.g., `$0F`, which is 15 in decimal.
+[Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) literal values are prefixed by a dollar sign, for example `$0F`.

 Each digit in a hexadecimal literal represents a [nibble](https://en.wikipedia.org/wiki/Nibble).
-A byte consists of two nibbles, so a byte is written as two hexadecimal digits, e.g., `$3F`.
-A two-byte value is written as four hexadecimal digits, e.g., `$C008`.
+A byte consists of two nibbles, so a byte is written as two hexadecimal digits and a two-byte value is written as four hexadecimal digits.
+Thus `$3F` represents a byte value and `$C008` represents a two-byte value.

 The first byte of a two-byte value is the [most significant byte](https://en.wikipedia.org/wiki/Bit_numbering#Most_significant_byte) (MSB) and the second byte is the [least significant byte](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_byte) (LSB).
-So for the value `$C008`, the MSB is `$C0` and the LSB is `$08`.
+Given the value `$C008`, the MSB is `$C0` and the LSB is `$08`.

 #### Binary literals

-[Binary](https://en.wikipedia.org/wiki/Binary_number) literal values are prefixed by a percent sign, e.g., `%00000100`.
+[Binary](https://en.wikipedia.org/wiki/Binary_number) literal values are prefixed by a percent sign, for example `%00000100`.

 A bit is set if it has the value 1 and is clear or not set if it has the value 0.
 If the binary value has 8 bits then it represents one byte.
-Occasionally you will see two-byte values written in binary, e.g., `%0000000011111111`.
+Occasionally you will see two-byte values written in binary, for example `%0000000011111111`.

 The bits of a byte are numbered from 0 to 7, with bit #0 being the least significant (rightmost) bit and bit #7 the most significant (leftmost) bit.
 So bit #0 is the only bit set in the value `%00000001`, and bit #7 is the only bit set in the value `%10000000`.